etherealsaguaro/etherealsaguaro/README.md

 ## 👩🏻‍💻 About Me:

 I'm an indie game developer primarily creating games in C# using Unity.
-I'm currently pursuing a Bachelor of Science in Software Engineering.
 Through my initial full stack studies from a bootcamp, I gained experience with Java, Python, and JavaScript.
+That led me to my current role as a Support Engineer for a global retail-tech company.
+During my spare time, I'm currently pursuing a Bachelor of Science in Cybersecurity.

 ## 🔭 Current Projects:

 * Creating 2D and 3D video games in Unity
-* A video game tracker for game developers (Version 1)
+* A video game research tool for game developers (Version 1)
 * Redeveloping and adding features to a video game marketplace (Version 2)

 ## 🎉 Past Projects: